j12-solutions/nos3/docs/wiki/NOS3_Flight_Software.md

 Flight Software (FSW) is responsible for operating and navigating your spacecraft throughout its mission.
 NOS3 creates an environment that allows a user to simulate an end-to-end mission with a spacecraft using cFS.
 NOS3 Flight software is defaulted to use cFS, however F' FSW is integrated into NOS3 as well to provide another FSW framework for users to explore.

 ## Standalone Checkout
-In NOS3, Standalone Checkouts are used to verify component functionality with your Component's Simulation.
-Following the steps below will create a simple terminal interface to interact with the Simulation.
+In NOS3, Standalone Checkouts are used to verify component functionality with your component's simulation.
+Following the steps below will create a simple terminal interface to interact with the simulation.
 Checkouts are to be used to test your component without connecting your component to NOS3 in its entirety, therefore providing a proof of concept of operations.

 The below example is a reference for the sample component.